Dial – the “face” of the chronometer

 Pad printing:

-dial creating always inspires man for using and representation of color palette for creation of his products.
+Great variety of environment always inspires man for using and representation of color palette for creation of his products.
 Today you can hardly find a manufacturer, who hasn’t use colors and color design for its products.
 However, one needs to know how to apply lacquer on the surface, first of all, to reproduce beauty of color.
 Pad printing is flexible, reliable and inexpensive technology, applied by many watchmakers today.
 This type of finishing is quite popular in watchmaking and doesn’t cost much.
 Pad printing technology is quite simple: at first a picture is engraved on a metallic plate, called “matrix”.
 Then the matrix is painted, and the picture is transferred to the dial plate with the help of rubber bulb, called “pad”.
 In case several colors are applied, the operation is repeated for each color.
 Pad printing is considered by many specialists to be an indirect intaglio process.
 The pad is a working element, applying the picture.

 That printing method was invented in Switzerland for applying pictures on dials.
 In the XIX century the pads were made of gelatin, and in the middle of XX century – of silicon, which gave some privileges to pad printing.
 Due to its elasticity, this material seals difficult uneven surfaces; the silicone oil, contained in the pad, prevents the penetration of paint into the pad structure and, therefore, makes the paint transfer to the sealed surface easier.